Chatbot Guide

 Most common use cases for chatbots

-- Answer FAQ
+- Information-oriented chatbots: answering FAQ

-- Gather sensitive data
+- Gathering sensitive user data

 With great power comes great responsibility

 The spread of chatbots helps a lot of businesses, but doesn’t come without a bias.
 Hollywood has been feeding us more or less fortunate stories about AI for decades.
-There are a lot of misrepresentation in how movie-makers understand robots which has become a status quo when it comes to this topic.
+There is a lot of misrepresentation in how movie-makers understand robots which has become a status quo when it comes to this topic.

-There are also a lot of AI-related projects that help humankind, like crafting algorithms that spot human trafficking and other malicious behaviur on the web.
+There are also a lot of AI-related projects that help humankind, like crafting algorithms that spot human trafficking and other malicious behaviour on the web.
 This is what people do pro bono.
 And if you ever find yourself afraid of chatbots, remember there are still people behind the software.

 Chapter 9 How to make a chatbot?